meyer-lab/tHMM/docs/overview.rst

 lineages.
 For example, if one is observing kinematics or physics, they might want to use the Gaussian distribution parameterized by a mean and covariance to model their observations (velocity, acceleration, etc.).
-If one wanted to model lifetimes of cell, one could utilize one of many of the exponential distributions with a nonnegative support to define time.
+If one wanted to model lifetimes of cell, one could utilize a Gamma distribution with a shape and scale parameter.
 These distributions can then be combined into a multivariate distribution.

 Ultimately, the user needs to provide three things based on the